adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/technical-overview.md

 - Solidity v0.8.24+ for smart contract development
 - OpenZeppelin Contracts v5.x for secure contract patterns
 - Foundry development toolkit for compilation and testing
-- Next.js for the web application frontend
+- React and TypeScript for the web application frontend
+- Hono framework for the backend server
+- Helia for IPFS integration
+- faceapi.js for AI-powered face detection
-- IPFS for decentralized storage
+- ESP32-CAM for IoT surveillance devices
 - VitePress for documentation generation

 **Methods Employed:**